tranquanghuy0801/hand3d/README.md

-# Hand Gesture Classification Network
+# Hand Gesture Pose Classification Network

-This is a network trained to classify various types of hand gesture images.
+This is a network trained to classify various types of hand gesture pose images.

 You can read the detailed post about the approach used in this project in my [Medium post](Add link here).

 The base network of this project is the forked version of [Hand3d](https://github.com/lmb-freiburg/hand3d).

-The trained network at present runs for classifying 7 hand gestures.
+The trained network at present runs for classifying 7 hand gesture poses.
 The selected hand gesture poses are Simple thumbs up, Victory, Spock, Okay, Pointing up, I love you and Thumbs up right.
 The evaluation of the trained network will be done on images present inside a folder.
 This is the result of the network shown below.

 ![Classified Poses](https://user-images.githubusercontent.com/13696749/36244856-0e72a27e-124e-11e8-9c06-52c04d027386.png)